lanceday/lanceday/README.md

 I am a Cyber Threat Hunter, Reverse Engineer, Ethical Hacker, Software Engineer and CTF Player and have been involved in computer security since 1984.
-I am a firm believer in sharing information, so I am willing to answer any computer security questions/concerns you might have.
+I have a penchant for writing code, breaking code and writing code to break code.

 <!---
 lanceday/lanceday is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.